seratch/slack-bolt-extensions/README.md

 * bolt-js `Receiver` implementations built with widely used web frameworks
 * bolt-js `InstallationStore` implementations for widely used database libraries, databases, and cloud services
+* `bolt-http-runner`, which enables developers to run bolt-js code in Next.js/Nuxt.js apps

 ### Receiver